 What Should I Do?

 Whilst you could turn to Google for options and even try out home remedies, it is best to get yourself to a doctor first.
 If your doctor cannot help you, he/she will refer you to a sleep therapist who will place you under observation first to find out what is wrong.
 Once they have obtained all the information they need, they will be able to break it down for you.
-This in turn helps your sleep therapist figure out what needs to be done to help relieve you from your problem.
+This, in turn, helps your sleep therapist figure out what needs to be done to help relieve you of your problem.
 Bottom line, get professional help.